 What can happen if I am on a train without a valid ticket?

-If you do not have a valid ticket or valid reason for this (as defined in Can I board a train without a ticket?) and you board the train, the train company has a number of options:
+If you do not have a valid ticket or a valid reason for not having one (as defined in Can I board a train without a ticket?) and you board the train, the train company has a number of options:

 The full fare can be charged for your journey